EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/folders.md

 In those files, we have 3 different properties.
 I fwe want to add a new folder foa new behavior, we must put its path inside the `custom_command_path`.
 Since the behaviors are *commands*.

-!> It's very important that if you have created a folder for a test, due his size or complexity, to remove the path from `src_folders` property in the settings files after move the test folder to `/old_tets`.
+!> If you have created a folder for a test, due his size or complexity, you have to remove the path from `src_folders` property in the settings files after move the test folder to `/old_tets`.
 If you don't remove you will get an error everytime you try to run a test.<br>
 The same serves for the folders inside `/custom`.